Unique continuation for the gradient of eigenfunctions and Wegner estimates for random divergence-type operators: Stronger results for small energies

-In contrast to Theorem \ref{thm:sfUCPG-low-energy}, we do not need to assume that $L$ is finite.
-This assumption was needed in the last mentioned theorem since it relies on a approximation argument that uses that the limit operator has purely discrete spectrum.
+In contrast to Theorem~\ref{thm:sfUCPG-low-energy}, we do not need to assume that $L$ is finite.
+This assumption is needed in the last mentioned theorem since it relies on an approximation argument that uses that the limit operator has purely discrete spectrum.

-\begin{remark} In the case of Neumann b.c. it is trivial to see that unique continuation for the gradient fails at $0$: In fact, for all $L\in\NN$ the constant function $\psi\equiv 1$ is an eigenfunction of $H^L_N(A)$ to the eigenvalue $0\in\sigma(H^L_N(A))$.
+\begin{remark} In the case of Neumann b.c.~it is trivial to see that unique continuation for the gradient fails at $0$: In fact, for all $L\in\NN$ the constant function $\psi\equiv 1$ is an eigenfunction of $H^L_N(A)$ corresponding to the eigenvalue $0\in\sigma(H^L_N(A))$.
 Since $\grad\psi \equiv 0$ on the whole cube $\L_L$, unique continuation for the gradient cannot hold for this eigenfunction. \end{remark}